naiades-jsi/wf-monitor/README.md

 The script is run with the following command `python3 main.py -w [setup]`, where `[setup]` can be one of the setups.
 The following are implemented:

 * `carouge` - monitoring of Carouge workflow
+* `alicante-salinity` - monitoring of Alicante salinity workflow
+* `alicante-consumption` - monitoring of Alicante consumption workflow
+* `braila-anomaly` - monitoring of Braila anomaly detection workflow
+* `braila-consumption` - monitoring of Braila consumption workflow

+The analysis script is run with command `python3 analysis.py`.

 ## Tools for Influx